rm511130/Tanzu-Workshop-TKGI/README.md

 -----------------------------------------------------
 ## Guidelines & Conventions for this Workshop

 _- TKG / TKG Plus / TKGI are product names aligned to how VMware names all its products in compute, networking and other areas.
 The ‘i’ in ‘TKGI‘ stands for ‘integrated‘, given the integrated operating system lifecycle management and software defined networking components that are core to the product value.
-TKGI used to be called PKS (Pivotal Kubernetes Service), so throughout this workshop you will see reminants of the PKS name.
+TKGI used to be called PKS (Pivotal Kubernetes Service), so throughout this workshop you will see remnants of the PKS name.
 For example: the PKS CLI (Command Line Interface)._

 - This self-paced workshop includes presentations, videos, demos and hands-on labs.
 - The labs are interdependent and must be executed in order.